aerubi/Aero-kit/README.md

 ## Ello there 👋

-- 🌱 I’m currently learning (Java, JavaScript, Python, HTML)
+- 🌱 I’m currently learning (Java, JavaScript, Python, HTML, SQL)

 - 👯 I’m looking to collaborate on projects that are beginner friendly!